Underground cable relocations

 What is happening now?

-Wellington Electricity is digging a series of deeper access pits at intervals along the route.
-These pits allow the new cables to be pulled through the ducts installed earlier.
+Wellington Electricity is digging a series of individual joint bays at intervals along the route.
+These joint bays enable the new cables to be hauled through the ducts installed earlier.

 Where will the access pits be located?